ludios/Desktopmagic/README.md

 	(See below for usage)

-*	PIL leaks memory if you try to take a screenshot when the workstation is locked (as of 2011-01).
+*	ImageGrab leaks memory if you try to take a screenshot when the workstation is locked (as of 2011-01).